AdobeDocs/support-resources.en/help/adobe-success-portal/adobe-success-portal-customer-faq.md

     * Real-time system insights and proactive environment scanning
     * Adobe status alerts

-To learn more about the [!DNL Adobe Success] portal, please reference the [!UICONTROL Portal Overview Guide](/help/adobe-success-portal/adobe-success-portal-introduction.md).
+To learn more about the [!DNL Adobe Success] portal, please reference the [[!UICONTROL Portal Overview Guide]](/help/adobe-success-portal/adobe-success-portal-introduction.md).

 ## How do I get access to the portal?